This time of year, I start to get questions about where Tacoma and South Sound area families can head to go sledding or for snow play.

 The snow play area at Paradise is always a popular place for winter fun.
 Get your fill of sledding and snow play Thursdays-Mondays, from late December to early March.
-It is now Open!
+Note from SFM: As of January 6th, 2020, it was not open.
+I have to think it will be soon with all the snow the mountains have been getting.

 Note that there are some very specific rules about the kinds of sleds permitted, and this is the only area in MRNP where sledding is permitted.
 Families with children 8 and up may also want to join a ranger lead snowshoe walk.
 You’ll have to pay the daily vehicle fee to enter the park or show a pass.
-If you happen to have a 4th grader you can get in free with the Every Kid in a Park initiative, or you can go for free on Dr. Martin Luther King Jr. Day (Yes, I think there will be a crowd).
+If you happen to have a 4th grader you can get in free with the Every Kid in a Park initiative.
+This is an older post, but the info. is still good.

-As of today, 1/14, the sledding hill IS open.
+The sledding hill was still closed as of 1/10/2020.
 There is a line with a recording you can call for updates, and I would suggest always calling before you go 509-656-2230.

 Directions: In good weather, you can reach Hyak in about an hour from Tacoma.
 From eastbound I-90, take exit 54 and follow the signs.
 You will pay $20/vehicle for the Snow Park Permit and you will also need a Discover Pass.
 Go as EARLY as you can possibly get up there, because the parking lot’s 150 spaces WILL fill up and the rangers will turn folks away.